-The Exchange intends to complete the certification or recertification process for 2024 plans by September 15, 2023.
-Issuers should have received OIC approval of any plans for which they are seeking Exchange certification by September 8, 2023, to guarantee consideration for certification for 2023.
+The Exchange Board will meet on September 12, 2024 to certify plans for 2025 coverage.
+Issuers must receive OIC approval of any plans for which they are seeking Exchange certification by September 5, 2024, to be presented to the Board for certification on September 12.
 If an issuer wishes to withdraw a plan from consideration for QDP certification after plan approval by OIC, the issuer must submit a plan withdrawal form to the Exchange.